Exceptional collections on isotropic Grassmannians: Preliminaries

 Note that $V_\BL^\xi$ is a one-dimensional representation of $\BL$, hence $\CU^\xi$ is a line bundle on $X$.
 Moreover, it is the ample generator of $\Pic X = \ZZ$, so we will denote it by $\CO_X(1)$.
 Thus,

 Similarly, we will denote the bundle $\CU^{\lambda + t\xi}$ by $\CU^\lambda(t)$.

 The cohomology groups of bundles $\CU^\lambda$ can be computed via the Borel--Bott--Weil Theorem.
 Recall that a weight $\lambda \in P_\BG$ is called {\sf $\BG$-singular}\/ if it lies on a wall of a Weyl chamber of $\BG$ (equivalently, if it is orthogonal to some root of $\BG$).
 If a weight does not lie on a wall of a Weyl chamber it is called {\sf $\BG$-regular}.
-The sets of singular and regular weights are invariant under the natural action of the Weyl group $\BW_\BG$ on $P_\BG$.
+If the group $\BG$ is clear from the context we will write just singular and regular.
+The sets of $\BG$-singular and $\BG$-regular weights are invariant under the natural action of the Weyl group $\BW_\BG$ on $P_\BG$.